MrDave1999/dotenv.core/docs/articles/accessing_environment_variables.md

         .Load();

 var reader = new EnvReader(provider: envVars);
-string key1 = reader["KEY1"]; // we access from a dictionary instead of the current environment.
+// We access from a dictionary instead of the current environment. string key1 = reader["KEY1"];
 ```
 In the previous example we load the .env file without altering the environment, so the environment variables are in a dictionary.